MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling¶

 Key Designs¶

-Dense Tracking Loss and Contact Constraints:
+3. Dense Tracking Loss and Contact Constraint: Supervising motion consistency and human-environment interaction

-- Mechanism: The dense tracking loss \(\mathcal{L}_{track}\) uses CoTracker3 to extract 2D trajectory points from generated and GT videos, computing a weighted L1 distance.
-The weight \(e^{|t_v - t_v'|/2}\) assigns higher weight to frame pairs with larger temporal intervals, encouraging the model to learn long-range motion dependencies.
-The contact constraint \(\mathcal{L}_{cont}\) models human–ground and human–object contact relationships in 3D space.
+Standard reconstruction objectives lack constraints on motion correctness.
+Dense Tracking Loss \(\mathcal{L}_{track}\) uses CoTracker3 to extract 2D trajectories from both generated and GT videos, calculating a weighted L1 distance.
+Weights are set to \(e^{|t_v - t_v'|/2}\), assigning higher weights to frame pairs with larger temporal spans, explicitly encouraging the model to learn long-range motion dependencies.
+The Contact Constraint \(\mathcal{L}_{cont}\) models 3D interaction between the human and the ground/objects, preventing physical inconsistencies like "feet sinking into the floor" or "floating."

 Loss & Training¶

 The total loss is \(\mathcal{L} = \mathcal{L}_d + \lambda_m \mathcal{L}_m + \lambda_{track} \mathcal{L}_{track} + \lambda_{cont} \mathcal{L}_{cont}\).
-During training, the pretrained 3D Structure Transformer \(\mathcal{G}_s^m\) is frozen, and skeleton sequences extracted from GT videos serve as structural conditions.
-The appearance generation branch uses CogVideoX-5B as its backbone.
-The authors also construct the MoVid dataset (30K human motion videos) covering diverse complex full-body actions including walking, running, jumping, and skating—substantially exceeding the motion diversity of existing human video datasets.
+During training, the pre-trained 3D Structure Transformer \(\mathcal{G}_s^m\) is fixed.
+The appearance branch uses CogVideoX-5B as the backbone.
+The authors also constructed the MoVid dataset (30K human motion videos) covering diverse complex actions like walking, running, jumping, and skating.

 Key Experimental Results¶